Henry Kissinger: Early life and education

-Kissinger spent his high school years in the Washington Heights section of Upper Manhattan as part of the German Jewish immigrant community that resided there at the time.
+Kissinger spent his high-school years in the German-Jewish community in Washington Heights, Manhattan.
 Although Kissinger assimilated quickly into American culture, he never lost his pronounced German accent, due to childhood shyness that made him hesitant to speak.
-After his first year at George Washington High School, he began attending school at night and worked in a shaving brush factory during the day.
+After his first year at George Washington High School, he completed school at night while working in a shaving brush factory during the day.

-Following high school, Kissinger enrolled in the City College of New York, studying accounting.
-He excelled academically as a part-time student, continuing to work while enrolled.
+Kissinger studied accounting at the City College of New York, excelling academically as a part-time student while continuing to work.
 His studies were interrupted in early 1943, when he was drafted into the U.S. Army.